chrisj-skinner/mocha-chai-eloquent-javascript/README.md

 Working through exercises from [Eloquent Javascript - Second Edition] (http://eloquentjavascript.net/).

-Test suite using Mocha and Chai.
+Using Mocha and Chai as a test suite.
 `./test/main_test.js`

 ## Copyright and License